 The governing body exists to help St Mary’s RC Primary School, Richmond improve and provide the best possible education for its pupils.

-The board of governors is made up parents, school staff, and representatives of the Local Authority and members of the local parish community.
+The board of governors is made up parents, school staff, and members of the local parish community.

 We play three key roles – to provide a strategic overview, to act as a critical friend to the school and to ensure accountability.

 The head teacher provides us with regular reports about the school and we hold regular meetings, as a body and in separate committees.
 Together we form a corporate body with a clear division of responsibilities and duties.
 Our responsibilities include: